Garden area in Chattanooga, Tennessee.

 Bluff View Arts District & Tony’s Pasta Shop

 We also loved the Bluff View Arts District, a historic neighborhood in downtown Chattanooga.
-The city’s first arts district covers 1 1/2 city blocks atop a bluff facing the Tennessee River and hosts an outdoor sculpture garden, two museums, a coffee house, gallery and a number of restaurants.
+The city’s first arts district covers 1 1/2 city blocks atop a bluff facing the Tennessee River.
+It hosts an outdoor sculpture garden, two museums, a coffee house, a gallery, and several restaurants.

 We ate at Tony’s Pasta Shop, set inside a Victorian mansion’s carriage house.
-Tony’s serves up classic Italian in casual environs with fabulous river and mountain views.
-This is one of the most idyllic settings I’ve paused at.
+Tony’s serves classic Italian food in casual environs with fabulous river and mountain views.
+This is one of the most idyllic settings I’ve paused in.
 We didn’t want to leave after dinner, so we sat savoring the views while sipping on generous wine pours.

 When it comes to ordering, everything is delicious and portions are heaping.
 But the house-made pasta dishes really stand out.
-I loved the signature Low Country linguine, made with black pepper linguine, sautéed crawfish, Cajun Alfredo sauce and mushrooms.
+I loved the signature Low Country linguine, which is made with black pepper linguine, sautéed crawfish, Cajun Alfredo sauce, and mushrooms.

 TJ enjoyed another one of the signature dishes, the chicken tetrazzini with rigatoni pasta, chicken, alfredo sauce and mozzarella cheese.
 Don’t skip the bread, baked with chunks of garlic and loaded with flavor.